pplknomeasb/Python3/README.md

 Tuples are immutable organized lists that can contain duplicate data; however data cannot be added, removed, or changed within tuples.
 A Tuple can contain as little as one data piece, but during delcaration a comma must be placed after the first data piece or the data will not be declared as a tuple.
 The same indexing and slicing rules apply as for strings and lists.
 Numbers in general should not be placed within quotes unless a particular type of edit will be required in order for Python to recognize integars and floats as they are.

+Ranges are instantiated like lists, however, the same rules do not apply.
+Ranges cannot be sliced.
+A range can be converted to a list in order for it to be sliced.